 Any change in this Grant or documents a part hereof, can be changed only by means of an official modification of this Grant.
-Please refer to the Grant Modification Procedures in Instruction Letter Number 12-08.
+Please refer to the Grant Modification Procedures Instruction Letter.

-The amount of this grant may be increased or decreased with the approval of both parties, if the Workforce Area has funds available, and it is determined by the Workforce Board to be in the best interest of the Workforce Area to increase or decrease the amount of the Grant.
+The amount of this grant may be increased or decreased with the approval of both parties, if the Workforce Area has funds available, and it is determined by the Upstate Workforce Board to be in the best interest of the Workforce Area to increase or decrease the amount of the Grant.